SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-policies.md

 * [**Orphaned Users (Tenant-Wide)**](../../governance-and-automation/security-compliance-checks/orphaned-users.md)
 * [**Tenant Storage Limit (Tenant-Wide)**](../../governance-and-automation/automated-workflows/tenant-storage-admin.md)

-When it comes to detection-only policies, Syskit Point detects a vulnerability on a workspace based on the applied policy.
+When it comes to detection-only policies, Syskit Point detects a vulnerability in a workspace based on the applied policy.

 Syskit Point **does not create tasks or send any emails to workspace owners for policies that are configured to perform as detection-only**.
 However, the vulnerabilities are displayed on the new [Security & Compliance dashboard](../../governance-and-automation/security-compliance-checks/security-compliance-checks.md).